MexicanLemonade/LLM-Misinfo-QA/README.md

 ## Common Problems
 - IndexError: Dimension out of range (expected to be in range of [-1, 0], but got 1) https://github.com/facebookresearch/DPR/issues/225

+## TODOs
+- A minimal example for beginners
+- FiD without environment switching (DPR and FiD dependency conflicts)

 ## Cite
 ```